Pilot makes emergency landing on Illinois highway's median

-The pilot was not injured when he landed the single-engine plane Wednesday night onto Interstate 57's median in Williamson County, about six miles (9.7 kilometers) south of Marion.
+The pilot was not injured when he landed the single-engine plane Wednesday night onto Interstate 57's median in Williamson County, about 6 miles south of Marion.

 Pilot Kent Cook said he was flying the 1958 Cessna 175 Skylark from Union City, Tennessee, to Lincoln, Illinois, when he made the emergency landing.